50 Things to do with Kids in St. Louis Before (or Even After) They Grow Up

-34. The Wolf Sanctuary is an amazing place dedicated to the preservation of rare and endangered wolves.
+34. The Endangered Wolf Center is an amazing place dedicated to the preservation of rare and endangered wolves.
 Be sure to call ahead to take the 1/2 mile walking tour, as the sanctuary closes during the breeding season.

 35. See a show at America’s largest and oldest outdoor theater–The Muny.
 If you’re not in the mood to pay for premium seats, the theater offers 1,500 free seats in the last nine rows of the theater.
 (The free seats are available on a first come, first served basis, so get there early!)

 37. Along with their spectacular concert program, the St. Louis Symphony Orchestra offers several casual Family Concerts throughout the year, free community events, and amazing holiday concerts.
 There’s something for everyone at the symphony!

 38. Enjoy the music, dancing, and presentations at the St. Louis Earth Day Festival.

 39. If you find yourself in St. Louis on Independence Day, you need to spend some time at Fair St. Louis!
 So much food!
 So much music!
 An incredible fireworks display at the Gateway Arch!